kubernetes-ui/object-describer/README.md

 bower install kubernetes-object-describer --save
 ```

-If you only want to use the LabelSelector include the `labelSelector.js` file and the global will be available to you.

-To use the describer service and directive include the `describer.js`.
+To use the describer service and directive include the `dist/object-describer.js`.
 Make sure your angular app / module includes `kubernetesUI` as a module dependency.

 ```
 angular.module('exampleApp', ['kubernetesUI'])